Triager Guide

 Update the report status as you process it:

-• Duplicate: When the issue has been previously reported
+• Duplicate: When the issue has been previously reported.
+You will need to select which report it is a duplicate of.

 Step 7: Recommending Bounties